xaviermerino/ECE1552/Homework1/Readme.md

 Good bye!
 ```

-### Problem #3: Checkerboard Pattern of Asterisks
+### Homework #1-C: Pattern of Asterisks
-Write a program that displays the following checkerboard pattern.
+Write a program that displays the following pattern.

 ```
 *-*-*-*-*-*-*-*